Press Release: Yucatán Government Launches Innovative Guide for Carbon Project Development in the Voluntary Carbon Market

 5. Criteria for achieving equitable and transparent agreements in contracts between investors and communities and ejidos.

-The Best Practice Guide for Developing Projects in the VCM in Yucatán is the result of an inclusive and participatory process.
-Workshops and consultations were conducted with the federal government, communities, non-governmental organizations, and private sector representatives, ensuring that the Guide meets the needs and expectations of all actors involved in carbon projects in Mexico.
+The Best Practice Guide for Developing Publications in the VCM in Yucatán is the result of an inclusive and participatory process.
+Workshops and consultations were conducted with the federal government, communities, non-governmental organizations, and private sector representatives, ensuring that the Guide meets the needs and expectations of all actors involved in carbon publications in Mexico.

 Lessons learned will be shared with other Mexican states and jurisdictions that aim to play a key role in boosting the VCM’s opportunities and face similar challenges.

-At a time when the VCM has been subject to controversy due to concerns about a lack of integrity, Yucatán positions itself at the forefront by ensuring that the highest environmental and social standards govern projects in its territory.
-This Guide underscores the importance of developing projects that not only meet their climate mitigation objectives but also respect and benefit local communities and preserve biodiversity.
+At a time when the VCM has been subject to controversy due to concerns about a lack of integrity, Yucatán positions itself at the forefront by ensuring that the highest environmental and social standards govern publications in its territory.
+This Guide underscores the importance of developing publications that not only meet their climate mitigation objectives but also respect and benefit local communities and preserve biodiversity.

 Quotations: